carolangfeldt/RNNavigationRedux/README.md

 # RNNavigationRedux
-This Project it is an example with React Native App with React Navigation 5 and with Redux
+This Project it is an example with React Native App with React Navigation 5 and with Redux.

+Login
+Authentication
+Top Navigation
+Botton Navigation
+Redux